 Details of the scale and appearance would be established within future reserved matters applications, but the indicative layout and sections illustrate that the scale of residential development proposed would be unlikely to result in significant loss of outlook or natural light.
 The properties are expected to be set at appropriate distances from the front elevations of houses in White Rock Way and Waddeton Road.
 The indicative layout shows that most facing elevations are 25m apart.
 Details of the layout and windows positions would be submitted as part of reserved matters applications and the issue of privacy and avoidance of overlooking would be fully assessed at that stage.
-There is likely to be some natural overlooking of gardens, but this is apart of vicinity is the stage of privacy and within residential environments and there are not unacceptable, i.e. overly dominant, relationships in the indicative scheme.
+There is likely to be some natural overlooking of gardens, but this is a common situation within residential environments and there are not unacceptable, i.e. overly dominant, relationships in the indicative scheme.
 The submitted proposal is, therefore, considered to demonstrate a reasonable level of amenity for future and existing occupiers.